-The healthcare benefit plans are self-insured and are administered by a third party.
+OPEB Benefits - Individuals who are employed by the City and are eligible to participate in the group health plan are eligible to continue healthcare benefits upon retirement.
 Retirees under age 65 pay 102% of the full active employee premium rates.
 This results in an implicit subsidy and an OPEB liability.
 The contribution requirements of plan members are established and may be amended by the City.
 The City currently finances the retiree benefit plan on a pay-as-you-go basis.